elixir-lang/elixir/lib/elixir/pages/Compatibility and Deprecations.md

 1.4            | Security patches only
 1.3            | Security patches only

 Major Elixir releases may contain breaking changes and those will be explicitly outlined in the CHANGELOG.
-At the moment, there are no plans for a major v2 release.
+There are currently no plans for a major v2 release.

 ## Compatibility between Elixir non-major versions